 You Can Seek These Damages Through an Injury Claim or Lawsuit

 Compensable damages in your Charleston construction accident claim or lawsuit may comprise:

 - Diminished future earning capacity

 - Ongoing or future care costs

-If the insurance company will not pay out to cover your losses and expenses, we will pursue a personal injury lawsuit in South Carolina civil court.
+If the insurance company will not pay for your losses and expenses, we will pursue an injury lawsuit.

 If you suffered injuries on a Charleston construction site, the personal injury attorneys from George Sink, P.A.
 Injury Lawyers will review your case for free.
-We will explain your options for getting the maximum compensation available to you based on the facts of your situation.
-We can handle your workers’ compensation appeal and/or a personal injury lawsuit against the negligent party who caused your injuries.
+We will explain your options and seek full compensation based on the facts of your case.
+We can handle your workers’ compensation case and/or a personal injury lawsuit against the negligent party that caused your injuries.

 To explore working with our construction accident team in Charleston County, dial (843) 628-0100.